 Telecom Surge Protection

 Lightning strikes to cellular towers are common, so much so that cellular providers go to great lengths to protect the equipment in their towers from lightning strikes.
-Their reasons to do so are twofold, first and foremost to protect the investment in the equipment that can be damaged by lightning, and second to protect their customer’s satisfaction by not having network dead spots or downtime if and when a specific tower is struck.
-Because the towers are generally the tallest structures in an area, they will be struck by lightning sooner or later.
-The strike will provide damage at the point where it hits, and also will damage equipment through the power surge that follows.
-This surge is easily coupled into data and power lines that connect the equipment at the tower top with the equipment at the bottom and further away, this equipment also being able to be damaged when the surge overwhelms the circuitry.
-Companies will outfit their tower setups with telecom surge protection devices, these electrical protectors designed to minimize damage as well as keep networks alive longer.
+Their reasons in doing so are twofold, first and foremost to protect the investment in the equipment that can be damaged by lightning, and second to protect their customer’s satisfaction by not having network downtime if and when a specific tower is struck.
+Because cell towers are generally the tallest man made structures in an area, they are at high risk of being struck by lightning sooner or later.
+The lightning strike will provide damage at the point where it hits obviously, and also will damage nearby connected equipment through the power surge that follows.
+This surge is easily coupled into data and power lines that connect the equipment at the tower top with the equipment at the bottom and further away, this equipment also capable of being damaged when the surge overwhelms the circuitry.
+Companies will outfit their tower setups with telecom cell site surge protection devices, these electrical protection systems are designed to minimize damage as well as keep networks service available.
 The customers do not care about the excuses of a lighting strike being an act of God, and that technology to prevent strike damage is limited.
-They just need to connect to family, friends or emergency services when they need them.
-If you have never experienced this type of issue, it is probably due to your provider integrating the best surge protection devices possible into their network..
+They just want and need to connect to family, friends or emergency services when they need them.
+If you have never experienced this type of issue, it is probably due to your provider integrating Strikesorb, the best surge protection device possible for network protection.